Abhi89-bit/internship_project/docs/USER_GUIDE.md

 1. From the Employee Dashboard, click the delete icon (trash) next to the employee
 2. Confirm the deletion

+## Task Management

+### Task Management Dashboard
+- Access the task management dashboard to view all tasks.
+- Use filters to sort tasks by employee, status, and date range.

+### Creating a Task
+1. Navigate to the Task Dashboard
+2. Click "Create Task"
+3. Fill in the form with the following details:
+   - Task Title
+   - Description
+   - Priority (High, Medium, Low)
+   - Start Date and End Date
+   - Task Type (Individual or Team)
+   - Assigned Employee
+4. Click "Create Task"

+### Viewing Task Details
+1. From the Task Dashboard, click on a task to view its details.
+2. Information displayed includes:
+   - Task Title
+   - Description
+   - Start Date and End Date
+   - Priority
+   - Task Type
+   - Assigned Employees and their statuses

+### Updating a Task
+1. From the Task Dashboard, click the edit icon (pencil) next to the task.
+2. Update the necessary fields.
+3. Click "Update Task"

+### Deleting a Task
+1. From the Task Dashboard, click the delete icon (trash) next to the task.
+2. Confirm the deletion.

 ## Role Management

 ### Creating a Role